 It’s not clear if he returned as a servant at Izole’s residence.

 In the 1940 census, Wong Hong Kee was not in Izole’s household, which was in Manhattan, New York City.
-There was a “Hong Kee Wong” who resided at the rear of 57 Mott Street in Manhattan’s Chinatown.
+There was a “Hong Kee Wong” (line 16) who resided at the rear of 57 Mott Street in Manhattan’s Chinatown.
 His birth year was estimated to be 1908.
 He was a business partner with the head of the household, Toy Ng.
 The main difference was the marital status, which the census listed as single.

 During World War II, a “Kee H Wong” was drafted.
 His enlistment occurred on May 16, 1941 in Jamaica, New York.
 His occupation was retail manager and marital status was married.
 It’s possible this person was Wong Hong Kee.